You are $75 away from free shipping

 Skin care enthusiasts, there’s a new trendy and surprising ingredient to take note of!
 No, we’re not talking about honey or turmeric or clay, but another ingredient that heralds from Mother Nature: onions.
 That’s right, onions are much more than just a tasty addition to pastas, steaks, and salads.
-While the thought of putting onion-containing products on your skin might sound (and smell) strange, these vegetables can have some pretty amazing skin benefits.
+While the thought of putting onion-containing products on your skin might sound (and smell) strange, there are some pretty amazing onion benefits for skin.
 Here, we’re sharing the research backing up why onion may be the next ingredient you’ll want to add to your skin care routine.

-No, we’re not making this up—there is real research on the powers of onion as a skin care ingredient.
+No, we’re not making this up—there is real research on onion benefits for skin.
 What can it help with?
-For starters, onion extract gel has been shown to help significantly reduce the appearance of scars after four weeks of use, according to research published by the National Institutes of Health (NIH).
+For starters, onion extract gel has been shown to help significantly reduce the appearance of scars after four weeks of use, according to research published by the National Institutes of Health.
 For this reason, topical onion extract gel is commonly used in many over the counter scar creams and gels found at the drugstore, according to another body of research published in The Journal of Clinical and Aesthetic Dermatology.
 That’s right—the active ingredient in many drugstore scar creams comes from onions!